maharshi027/Dream-Girl-Foundation/README.md

 ### Port Already in Use

-- Backend default: 5000 - Change `PORT` in `.env`
+- Backend default: XXXX - Change `PORT` in `.env`
-- Frontend default: 5173 - Vite will use next available port
+- Frontend default: XXXX - Vite will use next available port

-### Razorpay Not Working

-- Verify `RAZORPAY_KEY_ID` and `RAZORPAY_KEY_SECRET` are correct
-- Check Razorpay account is activated
-- Use simulation mode if keys are missing

 ## 📚 Additional Resources